Roger Greenaway: Blue Mink, Pipkins, and Brotherhood of Man

+Later works

 After Cook moved to the US in 1975, Greenaway worked with other partners, notably Geoff Stephens, both being jointly responsible for Dana's 1975 UK No. 4 song, "It's Gonna be a Cold Cold Christmas", and Crystal Gayle's 1980 US No. 1 country song, "It's Like We Never Said Goodbye".
 With Barry Mason he penned "Say You'll Stay Until Tomorrow" for Tom Jones, which spent ten weeks within the Top 40 of the Billboard Hot Country Singles (now Hot Country Songs) chart, and went to No. 1 for one week on 26 February 1977.

 Greenaway took an increasing role in business administration, becoming Chairman of the Performing Right Society in 1983 and, in 1995, taking charge of the European ASCAP office.
 He also wrote advertising jingles for Allied Carpets, Asda and British Gas.

+Personal life

+Greenaway's son is Gavin Greenaway, a composer and conductor.

+Awards and honours

 In 1998, he was awarded the Order of the British Empire for services to the music industry.
 He was inducted into the Songwriters Hall of Fame in New York in 2009.